Interactions-HSG/blearvis/code/HoloLens/BLEARVIS-Desktop-ObjectDetection/README.md

 # Hololens YOLOv4 Object Detection

+This code is largely Janick's code from here: [https://github.com/Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection](https://github.com/Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection).
+There are some adaptions concerning the Outgoing API.

+---

 With this repository you can access and evaluate the camera stream of your Microsoft Hololens to recognize at what objects the user is currently looking at.
 The code is largely a combination of two repositories.
 - Access video-stream of Hololens PV camera: [IntelligentEdgeHOL](https://github.com/Azure/IntelligentEdgeHOL)